Abjcodes/scaffold-master/README.md

 ## 2. Installation

-To install Scaffold Kit, make sure you have Node.js and npm installed, then run the following command:
+To install Scaffold Master, make sure you have Node.js and npm installed, then run the following command:

 ```bash
 npm install -g scaffold-master